davidfa71/BDDSampler/README.md

 the valid solutions using the probabilities.

-The usage of the tool is very simple, just invoke it on the command line with two arguments; the size of the desired sample and the .dddmp file.
+The usage of the tool is very simple, just invoke it on the command line with two arguments; the size of the desired sample and the `.dddmp` file.

 The results are shown in the standard output.
 Each solution is shown in one line.
-Each solution is a sequence of 0s and 1s, which correspond to the field .varnames in the dddmp file.
+Each solution is a sequence of 0s and 1s, which correspond to the field `.varnames` in the `dddmp` file.

-You can also use the "-names" option to display the products using variables names such as X, or not X.
+You can also use the `"-names"` option to display the products using variables names such as `X`, or `not X`.

-This program uses dddmp file format version 3.0 and will not work with dddmp files of prior versions.
-The difference between versions 2.0 and 3.0 is the addition of the .varnames field.
+This program uses `dddmp` file format version 3.0 and will not work with `dddmp` files of prior versions.
+The difference between versions 2.0 and 3.0 is the addition of the `.varnames` field.